-Answer with honesty but avoid saying anything too negative.
+Answer with honesty and avoid saying something negative.

 - “x and I never got along, I had 8 bosses, and we had a horrible legacy codebase.
 To make matters worse, I never got anything done with all the meetings.” - not good

 - “I’ve tried to change x y and z but could not make a meaningful impact on them.
 I’m ready for a new challenge.” - ok

 Before leaving, you can address the reasons that you want to find a new job.
 I think you will find it rewarding if you try to fix the root problems, even in your last few weeks at the company.
 Your colleagues that stay behind will appreciate your efforts.

 Interviewers love to see that you have an interest in tech beyond your day-to-day work.
 For some, this means getting involved in the open source community or open-sourcing a project on GitHub.